|Effective date||22 June 2020|

 d) no perceived or actual conflict of interest exists between the examiner and the candidate or members of the supervisory team.

-a) they will be provided with access to an electronic copy of the examinable outputs for examination
+a) they will be provided with access to an electronic copy of the examinable outputs for examination; and

-b) they must complete and submit a final recommendation and report within six (6) weeks of receiving notification from SGR
+b) they must complete and submit a final recommendation and report within six (6) weeks of receiving notification from SGR; and

-c) their name will be disclosed to the candidate if an in-person presentation (e.g. oral presentation, exhibition, performance or demonstration) is involved
+c) they are required to attend the examination when any presentation (e.g. oral presentation, exhibition, performance or demonstration) is involved; or

-d) (if they are not required to attend an in-person presentation), their identity shall remain undisclosed during the examination process but may elect to have their name revealed to the candidate at the conclusion of the examination.
+d) their identity shall remain undisclosed during the examination process but may elect to have their name revealed to the candidate at the conclusion of the examination.

-2.10.
-If a proposed examiner is not in the same/related discipline or field as the candidate, the senior supervisor must include justification of the recommendation, including a full curriculum vitae, with the Recommended Panel of Examiners Form.

 2.11.
+If a proposed examiner is not in the same/related discipline or field as the candidate, the senior supervisor must include justification of the recommendation with the Recommended Panel of Examiners form.

-The school HDR Delegated Authority (HDR DA) must review the recommended panel of examiners for any conflicts of interest before forwarding to the SGR for approval.
+2.12.
+The school HDR DA must review the recommended panel of examiners for any conflicts of interest before forwarding to the SGR for approval.

 3.1.
 Examination submissions must include a thesis or dissertation which provides the: